checkly/docs.checklyhq.com/site/content/docs/cli/using-environment-variables.md

     parent: "CLI"
 ---

-In the context for the Checkly CLI there are two types of environment variables (env vars) you have to be aware of.
+There are two types of environment variables (env vars) in the Checkly CLI context.

 - Local environment variables.
 - Remote environment variables.